datajerk/apple3rtr/README.txt

 * WHAT'S NOT IN THE BOX?

-At this time the included serial, printer, and game ports are not functional.
+At this time the included game ports are not functional.
 There will be a *free* upgrade in the future.